TM-64/CPE211/README.md

-# CPE211
+# Class_Assignments
-All of my programs from CPE211
+All of my programs for my classes
-My programs that I created for my CPE 211 Intro to Computer Programming for Engineers
+My programs that I created for all of my classes in College
+Each folder is a different class